paulAlexSerban/prj--personal-portfolio/frontend/portfolio-website-nextjs/src/content/posts/html-semantics-best-practices-and-tips.md

 -   **Use descriptive HTML tags**: HTML tags such as `header`, `footer`, `nav`, `main`, `section`, `article`, and `aside` are designed to describe the purpose of the content they contain.
 For example, the header tag should be used to contain the header of a web page, and the footer tag should be used to contain the footer.
 -   **Use ARIA roles**: ARIA (Accessible Rich Internet Applications) roles are a way to provide additional information about the purpose of an HTML element.
 For example, you could use the role="navigation" attribute to indicate that an element is a navigation menu.
--   **Use microdata**: Microdata is a way to provide additional information about the content on a web page to search engines and other tools.
-For example, you could use microdata to provide information about the author, publication date, and other details of a blog post.
+-   **Use micro-data**: Micro-data is a way to provide additional information about the content on a web page to search engines and other tools.
+For example, you could use micro-data to provide information about the author, publication date, and other details of a blog post.
 -   **Use nested HTML tags correctly**: HTML tags should be nested correctly to reflect the structure of the content.
 For example, if you have a header that contains a logo and a navigation menu, the logo should be wrapped in a separate div element, and the navigation menu should be wrapped in another div element.
 -   **Use form semantics**: When creating forms, use HTML tags such as label, input, and select to provide context to the form elements.
 For example, use the label tag to provide a label for a form input, and use the input tag to create form fields.
 -   **Validate HTML**: Always validate your HTML using a tool such as the W3C Markup Validation Service to ensure that your HTML is well-formed and meets the latest standards.